The king gives stability to the land by justice, but a man who takes bribes overthrows it.

 When Did Taxation Start?

-We need to go back in history to understand that taxes are welcomed by a nation when they make the “G” in god small and the “G” in government big.
+History teaches that taxes are welcomed by a nation, when they make the “G” in God small, and make the “G” in government big.
 Big “G” government feeds on big “T” taxation.
-Here’s how it all started as recorded in 1 Samuel 8:7-20 with emphasis added.
-Note especially the word take.
+Here’s how it all starts, as recorded in 1 Samuel 8:7-20 (emphasis added).
+Note especially the word “take.”

 The Lord said to Samuel, “Listen to the voice of the people in regard to all that they say to you, for they have not rejected you, but they have rejected Me from being king over them.
 Like all the deeds which they have done since the day that I brought them up from Egypt even to this day—in that they have forsaken Me and served other gods—so they are doing to you also.
 Now then, listen to their voice; however, you shall solemnly warn them and tell them of the procedure of the king who will reign over them.”